Frequently Asked Questions

 If you are already registered for a race you are allowed to switch to a different distance.
 For example, a marathoner is permitted to switch to the half marathon, 10K, or 5K.
 This difference in race fees is non-refundable.

-The option to change your race distance is available by logging into your EnMotive account and changing to a different category.
-A $20 change fee will apply for all distance changes after February 15th.
+The option to change your race distance is available by logging into your RunSignup account and changing to a different event.
+Here is a guide on how to switch within RunSignup.

 WILL THERE BE A BAG CHECK SO THAT I CAN RETRIEVE MY BAG AT THE FINISH?